 If you have been diagnosed with cancer, an x-ray of your chest may be done to see if the cancer has spread to your lungs.
-It also provides other information about your heart and lungs that might be useful if surgery is planned.
+This also provides other information about your heart and lungs that might be useful if surgery is planned.

 Computed tomography (CT or CAT) scan

-Instead of taking one x-ray, a CT scanner takes many pictures as it rotates around you.
+Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around you.
 A computer then combines these into images of slices of the part of your body that is being studied.

-Before any pictures are taken, you may be asked to drink 1 to 2 pints of a liquid called oral contrast.
+Before the scan, you may be asked to drink 1 to 2 pints of a liquid called oral contrast.
 This helps outline the intestine so that certain areas are not mistaken for tumors.
 This is most often needed for CT scans of the abdomen or pelvis.

 You may also receive an IV (intravenous) line through which a different kind of contrast dye (IV contrast) is injected.
 This helps better outline structures in your body.
 The injection can cause some flushing (redness and warm feeling).
 Some people are allergic and get hives or, rarely, more serious reactions like trouble breathing and low blood pressure.
-Be sure to tell the doctor if you have ever had a reaction to any contrast material used for x-rays.
+Be sure to tell the doctor if you have any allergies or have ever had a reaction to any contrast material used for x-rays.

-Magnetic resonance imaging (MRI)
+Magnetic resonance imaging (MRI) scan

-Like CT scans, MRI scans provide detailed images of soft tissues in the body.
+Like CT scans, MRI scans make detailed images of soft tissues in the body.
 But MRI scans use radio waves and strong magnets instead of x-rays.
 The energy from the radio waves is absorbed and then released in a pattern formed by the type of body tissue and by certain diseases.
 A computer translates the pattern into very detailed images of parts of the body.
 A contrast material called gadolinium is often injected into a vein before the scan to better see details.